 Our process for reroofing with spray polyurethane foam is detailed below.
 Norris Spray Foam is a leader in foam reroofing technology in Texas and we invite you to inquire about the most economical and long lasting reroofing choice for your building.

-Plano Flat Roofing
+Dallas Flat Roofing

 Spray foam has become increasingly popular in the past few years with builders across Texas as a preferred insulation method.
 The spray polyurethane foam is also used as a roofing material, but that is not widely known.

 For more than a quarter of a century, spray foam roofing has mostly been used to reroof existing flat roofs on commercial and residential buildings.

 Norris Spray Foam sprays foam roofing in Texas for both residential and commercial projects.
 Commercial buildings with flat or low-slope roofs are common in our area, and many of them have old, leaky built-up roofing, so re-roofing commercial buildings is a significant portion of our business.

 When you reroof with spray foam, you can: